gramineproject/graphene/Documentation/sgx-intro.rst

    Intel Attestation Service
    IAS

-      Old Internet service provided by Intel for old :term:`EPID`-based remote attestation.
-Enclaves send SGX quotes to the client/verifier who will forward it to IAS to check its validity.
+      Internet service provided by Intel for "old" :term:`EPID`-based remote attestation.
+Enclaves send SGX quotes to the client/verifier who will forward them to IAS to check their validity.

       .. seealso::